North10 Philadelphia grew from the commitment and vision of philanthropist Chase Lenfest.

 Thomas Pasch is Vice President and General Counsel of the Lenfest Media Group.
 Mr. Pasch practiced law with the Philadelphia based law firms of Braemer, Ableson & Hitchner; Hoyle, Morris & Kerr; Montgomery, McCracken, Walker & Rhodes; and Saul Ewing, LLC before joining the Lenfest Group, LLC as General Counsel in 2000, representing the business and personal interests of the Lenfest family members.
 In 2004 he began full-time representation of the business and personal interests of H. Chase Lenfest.

-Leah Stauffer is Director, WEIV Agency at WEIV Media Corp and Founder, Half a Million Kids.
+Leah Stauffer is Vice President of Business Development , WEIV Agency at WEIV Media Corp and Founder, Half a Million Kids.
 Ms. Stauffer is an accomplished entrepreneur who has applied her visionary and organizational skills to several successful entities throughout her career including but not limited to The Learning Studio (a forum for women’s empowerment and life enrichment programs) and Philadelphia Films.
 As an investigative researcher, director and producer, Leah has Co-Produced an award-winning feature film, and developed a nationally-licensed motivational dance program, book and DVD series.
 She has been featured by publications such as the Washington Post, Women’s Health, O Magazine, The Times London, CNN and numerous other local, national and international media.

 Dr. John Tupponce